 - fresh water and sanitation production, consumption, and infrastructure

 - public health challenges connected with the built environment

 - environmental impact of material science and production

 These issues threaten human well-being and the Earth's ecosystems.
 This integrated and interdisciplinary track provides foundational knowledge on the multifaceted aspects of both problems and solutions, and challenges participants to deepen their understanding of global sustainability issues through applied research.

-What is sustainability and what are the dimensions of our environment—both natural and constructed—in most in need of serious research and action?
+What is sustainability and what are the dimensions of our physical environment in need of serious research and action?

 What is the relationship between the constructed and natural environments and how do diverse global cultures inhabit and transform their physical environment?
 What are the factors that have led to past and current conditions?